Bob Curnow: Early life, musical education and influences

 Bob Curnow was born and grew up in Easton, Pennsylvania and was first exposed to music through learning the trumpet at age 9 but then switched to baritone horn.
 He ultimately started to play the trombone at age 12.
 Curnow had started high school when he first heard the Stan Kenton Orchestra with Kai Winding on the 45 single Collaboration.
-During college he first met Stan Kenton in person in 1961 during the Stan Kenton Band Clinics.
-Curnow worked his way through college playing the string bass, he graduated from West Chester University of Pennsylvania in May 1963.
+While in college, he met Stan Kenton in person in 1961 during the Stan Kenton Band Clinics.
+Curnow worked his way through college playing the string bass and he graduated from West Chester University of Pennsylvania in May 1963.

 Professional career

 with Stan Kenton

 On May 19 of 1963 (1 day after college graduation) Bob Curnow started as a trombonist with the Stan Kenton Orchestra at the age of 21 touring all of the United States and the UK through the end of November; this was the last of Kenton's Mellophonium Bands and the group disbanded after this tour until 1965.
 During this tour Curnow had arranged "God Save The Queen" for the orchestra; this would be his entry into the cadre of Kenton composers and arrangers.
 He recorded in the trombone section of the Kenton Orchestra for Capitol Records on the LP's Artistry In Voices And Brass and From The Creative World Of Stan Kenton Comes Jean Turner.